 First: “easy”.
 The world has changed; few business executives today want to spend time and money developing software that will need to be supported and changed continually in order to keep up with an evolving competitive landscape.

 There is a widespread aversion to inflexible packaged applications.
-As Liam Hudson, M.D, Global Head of FX Ecommerce at Bank of America Merrill Lynch put it: “We are not an IT shop.
+As one prominent executive of a large bank put it: “We are not an IT shop.
 Spending time on IT is a distraction for us.
 Alpha generation is the only bit we want to write ourselves.”

 Second: “fast time to market”.
 Ozlem Demirboga, Head of Customer iInformation Management at mobile communication services, Turkcell, said: “Fast time to market is important.
 It has to be quick and easy for us to create new location-based campaigns.”